- Management Team

 Carillons and Chimes

 A carillon is a set of at least two chromatic octaves of bells (23 bells), and as many as five chromatic octaves of bells (61 bells).
 The bells are hung on a rigid framework and do not move.
 They are played by a carillonneur from a baton clavier that has both hand batons and feet pedals.
-All music can be played on them, from Beethoven to the Beetles, the bells sing out in beautiful harmony.
+All music can be played on them, from Beethoven to the Beatles, the bells sing out in beautiful harmony.

 Taylor carillons are bespoke instruments and are highly regarded by the world’s finest carillonneurs.